-It is the group's policy that banking book assets and liabilities with a duration greater than one week be match funded with the money markets desk, thus removing interest rate risk.
-However, a few business areas are exempt from this requirement where their banking book interest rate risk is monitored in the same way as if it was a trading book exposure, i.e. PV01 sensitivities are calculated.
+In general, the banking book assets and liabilities with a duration greater than one week would be match funded with the money markets desk, thus removing interest rate risk.
+However, a few business areas are exempt from this requirement where their banking book interest rate risk is monitored in the same way as if it was a trading book exposure, i.e. PVO1 sensitivities are calculated.
 This is then aggregated in a similar manner to the other traded risks as detailed earlier.